 We are legally required to carry out fire risk assessments on all of our properties with communal areas to assess and reduce fire risks.

 Anything that is raised on the fire risk assessment is given a high, medium or low priority.
-The priority rating means we can make a plan and make sure we have everything we need to to complete the action, so our customers know that the homes they live in are safe, secure and provide protection against fire.
+The priority rating means that we can make a plan and ensure that we have everything we need to to complete the action, so our customers know that the homes they live in are safe, secure and provide protection against fire.

-If you have any questions about this process or about a specific fire risk assessment, please email firstname.lastname@example.org.
+If you have any questions about this process or about a specific fire risk assessment, please fill out our customer enquiries form with more details.
 We will respond within 14 days of receipt.